The ongoing debate surrounding the enforcement of Summit County leash laws is being dug up once again, this time by the County Council.

 In January, Mountain Trails Foundation Executive Director Charlie Sturgis proposed an odd-day-no-dogs policy in Round Valley, which received a negative response from the vast majority of local dog owners.

 "They weren't really into it," Sturgis said.
 "We're increasing the numbers all the time of dogs, people and bikes.
 They are going to have to live up to a little higher standard in the long haul.
-But in the meantime, I got shot down on that one.
-I would say the idea is dead in the water.
-I think dog owners should have acted more responsibly, but so be it."

 The plan was to accommodate users of Round Valley who prefer to recreate without dogs.

 "If you don't like skiing when it's crowded and you don't like skiing with dogs, you'd have 50 percent of the week to get out there," he said.
 "And it's not like you don't have any other place to ski with dogs.
 Many are underutilized and are pretty nice places to ski with your dog and not have to deal with a lot of people.
 So it would have made sense in not only reducing traffic in total, but also making non-dog owners see that at least they are making an effort."

 Sturgis said he didn't think the dog owners fully understand the plan.

 "We were really just talking about doing it as a 90-day trial," he explained.
 "I would say we could do it in less, but people don't adjust very well in the short run, especially when you're talking about public behavior and modifying your life schedule out there.
 The point of it was to measure in a small way the success or non-success of a particular program."

 If dog owners had been more accommodating, they would have had more political clout, he said.

 "But now as some of these new rules are going to be made for managed areas, they won't have any political clout," he said.
 "And basically, dog owners are breaking the law."